DLTK's Crafts for Kids

 - Glue the arms onto the sides of the body.

-- Glue the feet onto the bottom of the tp roll, using the tabs to give them a 3D effect (fold the tabs and glue so the feet stick out
+- Glue the feet onto the bottom of the toilet paper roll, using the tabs to give them a 3D effect (fold the tabs and glue so the feet stick out from the toilet paper roll).

 - Close the template window after printing to return to this screen.